-GOAL 2: Mature neighborhoods will be sustained and improved through appropriate and selective high quality redevelopment and preservation.

-- OBJECTIVE 2.1: To focus residential reinvestment on transitional sites within the central city area at densities that support mass transit usage. - POLICY 2.1.1: That mixed-use residential/commercial developments occur on sites currently occupied by declining commercial centers or vacant land. - POLICY 2.1.2: That development on vacant or underutilized lots within existing residential neighborhoods be sensitive in use and design to surrounding development. - POLICY 2.1.3: That urban hubs at the intersections of primary roads, containing a mix of residential, commercial and office uses, be supported. - POLICY 2.1.4: That new commercial development be designed in a walkable and non-vehicular friendly manner, providing shelter from sun and wind, with outdoor seating areas and other amenities and parking areas located away from the street.
+- GOAL 2: Mature neighborhoods will be sustained and improved through appropriate and selective high quality redevelopment and preservation. - OBJECTIVE 2.1: To focus residential reinvestment on transitional sites within the central city area at densities that support mass transit usage. - POLICY 2.1.1: That mixed-use residential/commercial developments occur on sites currently occupied by declining commercial centers or vacant land. - POLICY 2.1.2: That development on vacant or underutilized lots within existing residential neighborhoods be sensitive in use and design to surround-ing development. - POLICY 2.1.3: That urban hubs at the intersections of primary roads, containing a mix of residential, commercial and office uses, be supported. - POLICY 2.1.4: That new commercial development be designed in a walkable and non-vehicular friendly manner, providing shelter from sun and wind, with outdoor seating areas and other amenities and parking areas located away from the street.

-Neighborhood Revitalization Area
+Map 8 Neighborhood Revitalization Area

-Policy 2.1.5 : That neighborhoods be encouraged to revitalize through a variety of incentives, which may include accessory apartments and relax- ation of setback requirements where offset with enhanced land- scaping in areas deemed appropriate.
-Policy 2.1.6 That, where feasible, neighborhoods be distinguished from one another through urban design elements, lighting, or landscaping features, or other community focal points which are unique to each neighborhood.
-Policy 2.1.7 That the demand for transportation services be reduced by improv- ing the balance between jobs and housing and by creating op- tions for people to live and work within walking or cycling distance of their place of work.
-POLICY 2.1.8 : That the concept of walkable communities with porches and neigh- borhood amenities, be promoted in areas of residential reinvest- ment.
-OBJECT hoods a are that low density residential land uses within mature neighbor- can exist in close proximity to higher density residential, mixed-use, residential land uses by mitigating adverse impacts where feasible.
-POUCY 2.2.1 : That any higher density or mixed-use redevelopment which is adja- cent to lower density residential development incorporate appro- priate design, transition, or buffering elements which will mitigate adverse visual, audible, aesthetic and traffic impacts.
-Policy 2.2.2 That senior citizens' and assisted living housing be encouraged to develop, both to meet the needs of community residents who wish to age in place in their neighborhoods, and as a means of increasing residential densities in these areas.
-POLICY 2.2.3 That design standards be adopted to address the need for transi- tions between different kinds of urban land uses.
-OBJECTI hood p plans sh and oth are, adopt and implement special area plans (Map 9) and neighbor- lans where more detailed planning is needed.
-These special area lall conform to and implement the Master Plan and address land use her issues specific to that area.
-Neighborhood plans shall be pre- in conformance with the neighborhood planning process.
-POUCY 2.3.1 That the Downtown Centennial Plan, in conjunction with appro- priate neighborhood plans, such as the Downtown Neighborhood 2000 Plan, provide such direction for Downtown, POUCY 2.3.2 That a West Las Vegas Plan provide such direction for West Las Vegas and adjacent areas.
-POLICY 2.3.3 That the Downtown Centennial Plan, in conjunction with appropriate neighborhood plans, such as the Downtown Neighborhood 2000 Plan, provide such direction for Downtown.
-That a West Las Vegas Plan provide such direction for West Las Vegas and adjacent areas.
-That a Medical District Plan provide such direction for medical facilities and support services for area hospitals and their adjacent residential neighborhoods.
+- POLICY 2.1.5: That neighborhoods be encouraged to revitalize through a variety of incentives, which may include accessory apartments and relaxation of setback requirements where offset with enhanced land-scaping in areas deemed appropriate. - POLICY 2.1.6: That, where feasible, neighborhoods be distinguished from one another through urban design elements, lighting, or landscaping features, or other community focal points which are unique to each neighborhood. - POLICY 2.1.7: That the demand for transportation services be reduced by improving the balance between jobs and housing and by creating options for people to live and work within walking or cycling distance of their place of work. - POLICY 2.1.8: That the concept of walkable communities with porches and neighborhood amenities, be promoted in areas of residential reinvestment. - OBJECTIVE 2.2: To ensure that low density residential land uses within mature neighborhoods can exist in close proximity to higher density residential, mixed-use, or non-residential land uses by mitigating adverse impacts where feasible. - POLICY 2.2.1: That any higher density or mixed-use redevelopment which is adjacent to lower density residential development incorporate appropriate design, transition, or buffering elements which will mitigate adverse visual, audible, aesthetic and traffic impacts. - POLICY 2.2.2: That senior citizens' and assisted living housing be encouraged to develop, both to meet the needs of community residents who wish to age in place in their neighborhoods, and as a means of increasing residential densities in these areas. - POLICY 2.2.3: That design standards be adopted to address the need for transitions between different kinds of urban land uses. - OBJECTIVE 2.3: To prepare, adopt and implement special area plans (Map 9) and neighborhood plans where more detailed planning is needed.
+These special area plans shall conform to and implement the Master Plan and address land use and other issues specific to that area.
+Neighborhood plans shall be prepared in conformance with the neighborhood planning process. - POLICY 2.3.1: That the Downtown Centennial Plan, in conjunction with appropriate neighborhood plans, such as the Downtown Neighborhood 2000 Plan, provide such direction for Downtown. - POLICY 2.3.2: That a West Las Vegas Plan provide such direction for West Las Vegas and adjacent areas. - POLICY 2.3.3: That a Medical District Plan provide such direction for medical facilities and support services for area hospitals and their adjacent residential neighborhoods.